devia44/PyFusion-1.4/README.md

 # 🔧 PyFusion

-**PyFusion** is a universal "Swiss Army knife" for software developers.
-A powerful environment with plugins, code editor, and a set of tools for everyday tasks.
+**PyFusion** is a fast GUI toolbox for everyday developer tasks.
+Create files, convert formats, and automate actions in seconds - all in one place, with plugin support.

 ---